Danielle Bader (PhD Candidate, Sociology, University of Guelph)

 Julie Poon is a PhD candidate in Sociology at the University of Guelph.
 Her dissertation research examines how women who have been court mandated to attend batterer intervention programs interpret their use of force as well as the effectiveness of batter intervention programs in addressing the lived realities of these women.
 Julie has served as a research assistant for various projects including the Canadian Observatory on the Justice System Response to Intimate Partner Violence; Strategic Program Development and Program Support for the City of Toronto Employment and Social Services division; and the Centre for the Study of Social and Legal Responses to Violence, University of Guelph.
 She has worked with Dr. Dawson on various research projects, including (1) the examination of the rise of specialized domestic violence courts in Canada; (2) organizing and hosting a national workshop which lead to a co-authored report on documenting resources for victims and survivors of violence funded by the Department of Justice; (3) an international research project examining the evolution of domestic violence death review committees.
 She has also worked with Dr. Paula Barata, University of Guelph, and Dr. Charlene Senn, University of Windsor, as a program facilitator for a CIHR-funded sexual assault resistance education program.
 Julie was lead author on a study based on her MA research examining factors affecting the likelihood of sole and dual charging of women in cases of intimate partner violence which was published in Violence Against Women and, most recently, she co-authored a chapter comparing domestic/family violence death reviews at an international level published in Domestic Homicides and Death Reviews: An International Perspective.
 Julie’s PhD is being supervised by Dr. Myrna Dawson.

-Danielle Sutton (PhD Student, Sociology, University of Guelph)
+Danielle Sutton (PhD Candidate, Sociology, University of Guelph)

 Danielle Sutton is a PhD student in Sociology at the University of Guelph.
 While completing her undergraduate degrees in Criminal Justice and Public Policy (BAH) and Psychology (BA), she developed several broad, and overlapping research interests in the areas of policing, intimate partner violence (IPV), homicide, and sociological theory.
 Her MA thesis was a comparative content analysis which examined media constructions of officer-involved domestic violence (OIDV) against media representations of civilian IPV.
 In doing so, her research was the first to produce preliminary empirical data on OIDV in Canada while advancing literature on media constructions of IPV and media constructions of police violence.
 This research has been presented at both regional and international conferences.
 Since presenting her thesis findings at academic conferences, she has continued to attend national and international conferences presenting forthcoming work on: The characteristics of IPV incidents by relationship status, state, and length; how police homicides differ depending on whether the officer is a victim or perpetrator; and femicides of women aged 55 years and older.
 Her dissertation will examine the characteristics and progression of police use of deadly force in Ontario from 1985 to present day, funded by an Ontario Graduate Scholarship.
 Danielle also serves as a senior research assistant on various SSHRC-funded projects for the Centre, including: (1) the Geography of Justice project; and (2) the Canadian Domestic Homicide Prevention Initiative with Vulnerable Populations.
 Her PhD research is being supervised by Dr. Myrna Dawson.